 - ask City Council to take some action on the subject matter or concern of the petition,

 - identify the principal petitioner or spokesperson,

-- include the signature and local address of each petitioner.
+- include the original signature, electronic signature or valid e-mail address along with the local address of each petitioner.

 Do not attach letters, affidavits or other documents to the petition.